34 Eye-Opening Healthcare Statistics to Know in 2021

 (American Journal of Medicine)

-Scientists are currently working on applications that help to support the healthcare industry.
-AI offers real benefits when it comes to the analysis and interpretation of large amounts of data.
-This could help to ease the costs of medical care and help to diagnose the symptoms of disease more accurately.
-Healthcare statistics from 2018 show that this tech will be ready soon.
+Scientists are currently working on applications that help in supporting the healthcare industry.
+For one thing, AI offers real benefits when it comes to the analysis and interpretation of large amounts of data.
+All in all, this could help reduce medical care costs and enable medical professionals to diagnose more accurately.

 That might not sound so impressive—it’s not that hard to figure out that you have a cold.
-How Alexa will do it, though, is what’s impressive.
-Amazon is developing an app that will allow Alexa to pick up that you are coughing.
+How Alexa does it, though, is what’s impressive.
+In other words, Amazon has developed an app that allows Alexa to pick up that you are coughing.
 Generally speaking, that’s an excellent step for the Amazon team and the entire healthcare sector.

 Amazon recently started moving into the healthcare field, as healthcare facts have uncovered.
 To explain how you will be diagnosed without leaving home, first, you will get in touch with a doctor virtually to talk about your symptoms.
 Next, the doctor will make suggestions and, if necessary, order a diagnostic test to be delivered.
-You’ll take the test, mail it back.
-The doctor will then confirm the diagnosis and issue a prescription.
-This will be delivered to your home.
+Then, you’ll take the test and mail it back.
+Finally, the doctor will confirm the diagnosis and issue a prescription, which will be delivered to your home.

 (World Economic Forum)

-Drones could play a number of roles in United States healthcare system.
-They could also be used to deliver medication and collect other samples from people in rural places.
-On the whole, this should increase access to medicine for people in rural areas.
+Drones could play a number of significant roles in the United States healthcare system.
+For instance, they could be used to deliver medication and collect other samples from people in rural places.
+On the whole, this should increase access to medicine for those in rural areas.

 One thing that is driving up the cost of medical treatment in the USA is a skills shortage.
-The Association of American Medical Colleges has before highlighted the fact that there is a lack of both primary and specialty care physicians.
-What’s more, based on statistics about healthcare, they’ve predicted that there will be between 40,800 and 104,900 unfilled posts for physicians by 2030.
+To point out, The Association of American Medical Colleges has brought into the light the fact that there is a lack of both primary and specialty care physicians.
+What’s more, based on statistics about healthcare, they’ve predicted that there will be up to 122,000 unfilled posts for physicians by 2032.

 (World Economic Forum)

 Providers of health insurance will be more focused on incentivizing healthy behavior.
-To illustrate, the American healthcare company, John Hancock is subsidizing the purchase of an Apple watch for their members on the condition that members adopt a regular exercise program.
-This is a win-win for both client and insurance provider.
+To illustrate, the American healthcare company John Hancock is subsidizing the purchase of an Apple watch for their policyholders on the condition that they adopt a regular exercise program.
+In brief, this is a win-win for both the client and the insurance provider.

 Why are statistics important in the healthcare field?